-from the how-nice-of-them dept
+from the pokemon-go:-now-literally-played-by-everyone dept

 Given the cultural phenomenon that is Pokemon Go, it was only a matter of time before security-conscious government agencies would be forced to confront the inevitable: that their employees would be joining in the quasi-AR madness.

 Kristan J. Wheaton of the Sources and Methods blog was handed an apparently official document from the Defense Department that lays down several common sense rules for employees throwing imaginary balls at imaginary creatures.
 (A screenshot of the original document can be seen in Thomas Rid's tweet, embedded at the bottom of this post.)

 One of my contacts (Thanks!) within the intel community put together a tip sheet for friends and family and, having read it, it sounds like good advice for anyone who wants to play Pokemon Go with a reasonable level of safety and privacy.
 Remember, it is a tip sheet and is designed to be helpful, not comprehensive.
 If it is not covered here, just remember D2S2 – Don’t Do Stupid Stuff.